froggyos/froggyos.github.io/versions/1.16/docs/froggyscript3.md

 ```
 loop [number|condition_statement] [block]
 ```
 If given a number, the loop will execute that many times.
+Use the variable `__index__` to get the current index of the loop (0-based).
 ```
 loop 5 {
     out 'Hello, World!'